-Pursuant to Maryland state law that requires essentially all local governments' pension plans to prepare a complete set of financial statements presented in conformity with generally accepted accounting principles (GAAP) and audited in accordance with generally accepted auditing standards by a firm of licensed certified public accountants, we hereby issue the Annual Financial Report of The Cecil County Pension Plan for Public Safety Employees (the Plan) for the fiscal year ended June 30, 2018.
+Pursuant to Maryland state law that requires essentially all local governments' pension plans to prepare a complete set of financial statements presented in conformity with generally accepted accounting principles (GAAP) in the United States as applicable to governments and audited in accordance with generally accepted auditing standards by a firm of licensed certified public accountants, we hereby issue the Annual Financial Report of The Cecil County Pension Plan for Public Safety Employees (the Plan) for the fiscal year ended June 30, 2019.
 The Plan is a pension plan of Cecil County.
 This report is divided into two sections: an Introductory Section including the administrative organization and the letter of transmittal; and a Financial Section including the report of the independent public accountants, management's discussion and analysis, the basic financial statements of the Plan, and certain required supplementary information.